firozwebdev/GitMat/README.md

 - `gmt fetch [remote]`
   Fetch all or a specific remote, show summary of changes, and suggest next actions (pull, merge, rebase).

+- `gmt clean`
+  Preview and delete untracked files interactively, with dry-run and confirmation before delete.

+- `gmt notes`
+  Add, show, edit, or remove notes on commits interactively.

+- `gmt worktree`
+  List, add, or remove worktrees interactively, with status for each worktree.